Skip to main content

 That matters because a strong top-line view can still hide weak economics.
 Equidam explicitly notes that GMV-based views can miss cost drivers such as customer acquisition costs, excessive discounts, and cash backs.
 In practice, that is the red flag to watch for when your model looks healthy but the underlying business does not.
 If your result depends on estimated fees, promotional assumptions, or channel-specific terms that have not been checked recently, treat it as directional and say so clearly.

 The external tools themselves make the same point.
-FinanceNS says its results are "for informational purposes only."
+FinanceNS presents its output as a planning estimate.
 Microsoft goes further.
 It states that calculator output is not a guarantee or promise of future incentives, credits, or benefits, and that marketplace fee structures and programs are subject to change.
 That is a good operating standard for your own model: assumptions expire, terms move, and output should not outrun evidence.

 The next steps are straightforward, and worth doing in order: